 He is probably best known for his book Reasonable People: A Memoir of Autism and Adoption (Other Press 2007), which Newsweek called a "real life love story and an urgent manifesto for the rights of people with neurological disabilities."
-It won the Independent Publishers Gold Medal in the category of health/medicine/nutrition, and a chapter was selected as a "Notable Essay" in the Best American Essays 2004.
+It won the Independent Publishers Gold Medal in the category of health/medicine/nutrition, and a chapter was selected as a "Notable Essay" in Best American Essays 2004.
 The book was featured on CNN's "Anderson Cooper 360" (twice), ABC's Nightly News with Charles Gibson," and NPR's "Diane Rehm Show" (twice).
 He is also the co-editor of three collections: Papa PhD: Men in the Academy Write about Fatherhood (Rutgers University Press 2010), a special issue of Disability Studies Quarterly entitled "Autism and the Concept of Neurodiversity" (2010), and a special issue of Seneca Review entitled "The Lyrical Body” (2010).

 An ardent proponent of the concept of neurodiversity, he can be seen in two documentaries about the neurodiversity movement: Finding Amanda and Loving Lampposts: Living Autistic.
-A documentary about his son, DJ, who is Oberlin College's first nonspeaking student with autism, just won a large grant from Independent Television Services (ITVS), the programming arm of PBS, and should be aired in early 2015.
-For his work on neuropoetics, Professor Savarese has been awarded both a National Endowment for the Humanities Summer Fellowship and a Mellon Humanities Writ Large Fellowship.
+A documentary about his son, DJ, who is Oberlin College's first nonspeaking student with autism, just won a large grant from Independent Television Services (ITVS), the programming arm of PBS, and should be aired in late 2015.
+For his work on neuropoetics, Professor Savarese has been awarded both a National Endowment for the Humanities Summer Stipend and a Mellon Humanities Writ Large Fellowship.
 His 2003 essay "Nervous Wrecks and Ginger-nuts: Bartleby at a Standstill" won the Herman Melville Society's Hennig Cohen Prize for an "outstanding contribution to Melville scholarship."
 His 2008 essay "The Lobes of Autobiography: Poetry & Autism" was one of two finalists for the Donald Murray Prize for the best published essay on writing from the National Council for the Teachers of English, and it was nominated for a Pushcart Prize.
 His recent essay, “River of Words Raft of Our Conjoined Neurologies,” about reading The Adventures of Huckleberry Finn with his son, received “Notable Essay” distinction in Best American Essays 2013.

 His scholarly work has appeared, or will soon appear, in American Disasters; Disability Studies Quarterly; The Ethics of Neurodiversity; Foundations of Disability Studies; Frontiers in Integrative Neuroscience; the Journal of Literary and Cultural Disability Studies; Inflexions; Keywords in Disability Studies; Leviathan: A Journal of Melville Studies; Narrative; the Oxford Handbook of Cognitive Literary Studies; Politics and Culture; Prose Studies; Research and Practice for Persons with Severe Disabilities; Rethinking Empathy through Literature; and Secret Sharers: Melville, Conrad, and Narratives of the Real.
-His poems, creative nonfiction, and translations have appeared, among other places, in American Poetry Review, Another Chicago Magazine, Beloit Poetry Journal, Cream City Review, Family Trouble: Memoirists on the Hazards and Rewards of Revealing Family, For New Orleans and Other Poems, Fourth Genre, Graham House Review, Modern Poetry In Translation, New England Review, the New York Times, The Palm Beach Effect: Reflections on Michael Hofmann, Ploughshares, Poetry International, The Poker, Rattle, Segue, Seneca Review, Sewanee Review, Southern Humanities Review, Southern Poetry Review, Southwest Review, and Stone Canoe.
+His poems, creative nonfiction, and translations have appeared, among other places, in American Poetry Review, Another Chicago Magazine, Beloit Poetry Journal, Cream City Review, Family Trouble: Memoirists on the Hazards and Rewards of Revealing Family, For New Orleans and Other Poems, Fourth Genre, Graham House Review, Modern Poetry In Translation, New England Review, the New York Times, The Palm Beach Effect: Reflections on Michael Hofmann, Ploughshares, Poetry International, The Poker, Rattle, Segue, Seneca Review, Sewanee Review, Southern Humanities Review, Southern Poetry Review, Southwest Review, Stone Canoe, and Verse Virtual.
 And his opinion pieces have appeared in the Atlanta Journal Constitution, the Austin American Statesman, the Baltimore Sun, the Cincinnati Post, the Dallas Morning News, the Des Moines Register, the Gainesville Sun, the Houston Chronicle, the Huffington Post, the LA Times, the Louisville Courier Journal, and the Tallahassee Democrat.

 He teaches American literature, creative writing (poetry and nonfiction), and disability studies at Grinnell.
 He also directs the college's reading series, Writers@Grinnell.
 He believes passionately in the liberal arts and loves to work with dedicated and ambitious students.
 While at Grinnell, some of his creative writing students have distinguished themselves by publishing work that they wrote for his classes in Seneca Review, Salon.com, and Plain China: A National Anthology of the Best Undergraduate Writing.
-Last year, a student won the annual Norton Writer’s Prize for an essay composed in the Craft of Creative Nonfiction.
+Two years ago, a student won the annual Norton Writer’s Prize for an essay composed in the Craft of Creative Nonfiction.

 "Towards a Postcolonial Neurology: Autism, Tito Mukhopadhyay, and a New Geo-poetics of the Body."
 Foundations of Disability Studies.
 Eds.
 Matthew Wappett and Katrina Arndt.
 Palgrave (2013).
 Reprint.